Computational-Plant-Science/SMART/README.md

 ```

-Results will be generated in the same input folder, trait.xlsx and trait.csv contains traits computation results.
+Results will be generated in the same input folder, trait.xlsx and trait.csv, which contains trait computation results.

-The other folde with the same name of inout images contains all related image results for visualization purpose.
+The other folder with the same name of input images contains all related image results for visualization purposes.

-They are processed copies of the original images, all the image content information was processed and extracted as traits inforamtion.
+They are processed copies of the original images, all the image content information was processed and extracted as traits information.

 ## Collaboration

-SMART pipeline has been integreted into CyVerse cloud computing based webiste: PlantIT (https://plantit.cyverse.org/)
+The SMART pipeline has been integrated into CyVerse cloud computing-based website: PlantIT (https://plantit.cyverse.org/)

-CyVerse user can upload data and run the SMART pipeline for free.
+CyVerse users can upload data and run the SMART pipeline for free.

-SMART pipeline has been also applied in collabration with following research institutes and company:
+The SMART pipeline has also been applied in collaboration with following research institutes and companies:

 1. Dr. David G. Mendoza-Cozatl at [University of Missouri](https://cafnr.missouri.edu/person/david-mendoza-cozatl/)